KatherineMossDeveloper/The-Georgia-Project/README.md

 ![Example Image](images/HeroWithTitleSmall.png)

-# A study of the cropped images in the OpenCrystalData dataset on Kaggle
+## A study of the cropped images in the OpenCrystalData dataset on Kaggle

-# Major Heading

-This is some body text.
-Markdown is a simple way to format text for the web.
-You can use it to create headings, lists, links, and more!
+This study is labeling images in the crystallization dataset on Kaggle.

 Go to another md file...
 [Go to the ReadmeAux file](docs/ReadmeAux.md)